IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tutorial/hello-world-1.rst

 Visualizations
 ---------------

 Some people find it easier to reason about decison graphs when they are displayed as, well, graphs.
 CliRunner offers this functionality, providing that Graphviz is installed.
 Type ``\visualize-dg`` at the prompt.
 CliRunner will prompt for a filename to save the visualization to, and possibly for a path to ``dot``, the Graphviz executable used.
-Similarly, ``\visualize-ts`` will create a tree view of the tag space.
+Similarly, ``\visualize-ps`` will create a tree view of the policy space.

 .. figure:: img/visualize-dg.png